 - Adults must accompany children and youth in groups or individually at all times.

 - The library staff reserves the right to refuse library use to patrons who fail to follow these guidelines.

 Library Cards/Borrowing Items

 Cards are issued at the circulation desk upon completion of a registration form and verification of status.
-To borrow books, students must have their card.
+To borrow books, library patrons must have their card.
 Cardholders should not lend their card to others, since they are responsible for all materials checked out on their cards.

 Audio-visual items may also be renewed if there are no other patron requests.
-A limit of four A/V items may be checked out at one time.
 Periodicals, reference works, theses, and items published prior to 1900 are not available for circulation.

 A fine of 25 cents per day per book is charged for overdue books; a fine of $1.00 per day is charged for A/V or CD-ROM works.
 Fines are paid at the circulation desk.
 Non-payment of fines will result in suspension of library privileges.
 One notice will be sent for items about to become overdue, and two notices (over two weeks) will be sent once items are past their due date.
 If items are not returned within the two weeks following the final notice, a bill will be sent for replacement costs.
 The library does not assume responsibility for receipt of notices.
 The names of students with outstanding books and/or fines will be sent to the Registrar at the end of the semester.
 Grades will not be available and registration for a new term will not be processed until the bill and/or fines are paid.
 Students with outstanding library books or fines may not graduate.